prnszz/edinet2dataset/README.md

 ```

 > [!NOTE]
-> To avoid placing a heavy load on EDINET, please refrain from downloading all reports from the past 10 years at once.
+> Please be careful not to send too many requests in parallel, as downloading reports from the past 10 years could place a significant load on EDINET.

 You will get the following directories